-Many children with autism and related disorders exhibit unwanted behaviors, such as head-banging or slapping others.
+Many children with autism spectrum disorder (ASD) and related conditions exhibit unwanted behaviors, such as head-banging or slapping others.
 For parents and other caregivers, trying to reduce these behaviors can be difficult and frustrating.
 In fact, efforts at discouragement often end up making the behaviors more frequent.

 One approach for dealing with these issues is applied behavior analysis, or ABA, training.
 One of the most widely accepted autism therapies, 32 out of the 50 states in the U.S. have laws that require health insurers to cover it.